bartoszjuszczyk/order-notification/README.md

 For information about a module installation, see [Enable or disable modules](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/manage-modules.html).

+## Usage

+The Juszczyk_OrderNotification module adds functionality to send notifications of order placement through various channels.
+The default channels are email, Slack, WhatsApp, SMS.

+## Configuration

+Configuration of the module is located on the Sales tab in Order Notification section.

+The General group has fields that allow you to enable/disable the module and to select groups of customers whose orders will be subject to sending notifications.

+The Channels group contains specific configuration for each channel and the ability to enable/disable them.

 ## Structure

 For information about a typical file structure of a module in Magento 2, see [Module file structure](https://developer.adobe.com/commerce/php/development/build/component-file-structure/#module-file-structure).